espruino/BangleApps/apps/pebble/README.md

 * Dependant apps are installed when Pebble installs
 * Uses the whole screen, widgets are made invisible but still run in the background
 * When battery is less than 30% main screen goes Red
+* Optionally show a lock symbol when screen is locked (default off, enable in Settings)

 ![](pebble_screenshot.png)
 ![](pebble_screenshot2.png)